nietras/nietras.github.io/_posts/2022-06-29-bendingdotnet-compiler-version.md

 (on same GPU) down to the bit of each floating point in the model and results.
 Basically, you can `git clone` and `dotnet run` and training will be 100% reproducible.
 This works since we version everything and have ground truth in versioned nuget packages.
-And use deterministic randomization.
+And use deterministic randomization (even in the face of multi-threading).
 With `global.json` you can then also be sure the .NET SDK is as expected.

 Shouldn't this be possible inside Visual Studio too?
 Decoupling the compiler version from the Visual Studio version.
-Of course this is large order to ask for, since Visual Studio features like IntelliCode have a tight relationship to Roslyn, so at the very least I would think it possible to express in some file (`sln`) or whatever that you must have Visual Studio 2022 17.2 or later installed or an error is provided.
+Of course this is large order to ask for since Visual Studio features like IntelliSense have a tight relationship to Roslyn, so at the very least I would think it possible to express in some file (`csproj`/`Directory.Build.props`) or whatever that you must have Visual Studio 2022 17.2 or later installed or you cannot build the project.
+Maybe there is a way?

 #### Links